epinio/docs/docs/howtos/customization/setup_export_registry.md

 ## Certificate secrets

-Should the selected registry requires more TLS certificates to communicate it's necessary to
+Should the selected registry require more TLS certificates to communicate it's necessary to

 - Create a Kubernetes secret with key `tls.crt` whose value is the set of extra certificates in PEM-encoded form.